S$^2$MAT: Simultaneous and Self-Reinforced Mapping and Tracking in Dynamic Urban Scenariosorcing Framework for Simultaneous Mapping and Tracking in Unbounded Urban Environments: Introduction

+We validated the proposed \textnameSMAT{} pipeline using diverse public datasets collected from vehicles and social robots. \textnameSMAT{} exhibited state-of-the-art performance on these datasets, as evidenced by mapping and tracking metrics.
+Additionally, we conducted extensive long-range experiments in real-world urban environments to further assess the effectiveness of our approach.
+In these experiments, a robot autonomously navigated through large human-populated scenes without relying on a pre-built global map but only utilizing a single LiDAR, a CPU-only onboard computer, and a consumer-level GPS receiver.
+The results of these experiments demonstrated the robustness, accuracy, scalability, and flexibility of \textnameSMAT{} in traversing and mapping various urban scenarios.

 The rest of this paper is organized as follows.
 Section~\ref{sec:related} briefly reviews related works.
-In Section~\ref{sec:perc_method}, we discuss the details of the proposed framework.
-Section~\ref{sec:eval} presents the evaluation of the method in simulation scenarios and datasets.
-We integrate the proposed method with the long-range navigation system to conduct real-world experiments and validate its effectiveness in Section~\ref{sec:real_exp}.
-Finally, Section~\ref{sec:conclusion} concludes this article.
+Section~\ref{sec:perc_method} describes our self-reinforcing \textnameSMAT{} mechanism to solve the chicken-and-egg problem of tracking and mapping in dynamic scenarios.
+Section~\ref{sec:eval} evaluates \textnameSMAT{} in simulation scenarios and datasets.
+Section~\ref{sec:real_exp} evaluates \textnameSMAT{} by integrating it with the long-range navigation system and testing it in large-scale urban scenarios.

-This paper extends our previous conference paper~\cite{fan2022dynamicfilter} by introducing an MOT system in the front-end module and proposing a self-reinforcing mechanism to further enhance the performance of our online dynamic object removal module.
-The conference version presented a framework that leverages front-end and back-end modules to achieve dynamic object removal through a visibility-based approach.
-Although this approach can efficiently and robustly obtain a static point cloud map, it cannot model the motion of dynamic objects in the environment.
-In this journal version, we introduce a MOT system in the front-end module to track all potential dynamic objects and propose a self-reinforcing mechanism to iteratively improve joint mapping and tracking performance.
-Finally, we demonstrate the effectiveness of our proposed framework on real robots in achieving long-range navigation in unbounded urban environments.